Persian expedition of 1796

-In the Early spring of 1796, he sent Alexander and Davit Batonishvili to Ganja with an army assembled by name to punish Javad Khan. from the south.
+In the Early spring of 1796, Erekle sent his son Alexander and Davit Batonishvili to Ganja with an army assembled by name to punish Javad Khan, from the south.
 The army of Ibraim-Khan Karabagheli also went to Ganja.
-Javad Khan was locked in prison.
-Georgians severely defeated his troops and besieged the city.
+Georgians severely defeated Javad Khan troops, locked him in prison, and besieged the city.
 Then Erekle himself, Giorgi and Ioane Batonishvili, came to Ganja with new troops and assault vehicles.
 Intimidated by the revenge of the Georgians, Javad Khan asked for peace and sent the key to the city.
 Georgians entered Ganja.
 Erekle did not personally accept the sword tied around his neck and paid fifteen thousand manats as an annual tribute.

-Although it was widely expected that a 50,000-strong Russian corps would be led by a seasoned general (Gudovich), the Empress followed the advice of her lover, Prince Platon Zubov, and entrusted the command to Zubov's youthful brother, Count Valerian Zubov.
+It was widely expected that the strong Russian corps would be led by a seasoned general like Alexander Suvorov, the subduer of the 1794 Polish uprising.
+But the general was unimpressed and declined the offer.
+Eventually the Empress accepted the proposal by her favorite, Prince Platon Zubov, to give the command to his young brother, Count Valerian Zubov.
 The Russian troops set out from Kizlyar in April 1796 and stormed the key fortress of Derbent on 10 May.
 The Russian court poet Derzhavin glorified this event in a famous ode; he would later comment bitterly on Valerian Zubov's inglorious return from the expedition in another remarkable poem.

 By mid-June Zubov's troops had overrun—without any resistance—most of the territory of modern-day Azerbaijan, including three principal cities—Baku, Shemakha and Ganja.
 By November they were stationed at the confluence of the Araks and Kura Rivers, poised to attack mainland Iran.